-Azilect is a prescription drug approved by the Food and Drug Administration (FDA) in 2006 to treat motor symptoms in people with Parkinson’s Disease.
-Azilect may be prescribed as a monotherapy to people with early Parkinson’s Disease, or as an adjunctive (add-on) treatment in those who are taking Levodopa/Carbidopa and experiencing reductions in its effectiveness.
+Azilect is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2006 to treat motor symptoms in people with Parkinson’s disease.
+Azilect may be prescribed as a monotherapy to people with early Parkinson’s disease, or as an adjunctive (add-on) treatment in those who are taking levodopa/carbidopa and experiencing reductions in its effectiveness.
 Azilect is also referred to by its drug name, rasagiline.

 Some medications are available both as generic and branded products.
 Although generic and branded formulations of a drug contain the same active ingredients at the same concentrations, your body may react differently to different formulations.
 Check with your doctor before switching between drug brands or between generic and branded drugs.

 Azilect is taken orally as a tablet once a day with or without food.
 Take Azilect at the same time each day.

 Your doctor will regularly monitor your blood pressure while you are taking Azilect.